 Tuition & Fees

-Tuition at Nashville School of Law for the 2018-2019 academic year is $530 per credit hour.
-Typical first-year students take 12 credit hours, and registration and other fees range from $500 to $2270 each year, resulting in a total cost of $7,060 for the first year at Nashville School of Law, not including books.
+Tuition at Nashville School of Law for the 2022-23 academic year is $656 per credit hour.
+Typical first-year students take 12 credit hours, and registration and other fees are $630, resulting in a total cost of $8,502 for the first year at Nashville School of Law, not including books

-Each student must complete 57 credit hours to graduate, making the current total cost of a law degree from Nashville School of Law $34,180 including tuition and fees.
+Each student must complete 57 credit hours to graduate, making the current total cost of a law degree from Nashville School of Law approximately $37,600 including tuition and fees.

 Students may elect to pay tuition in full at registration, or in 10 monthly installments each year.

 Nashville School of Law awards more than $60,000 in need- and performance-based scholarships each year to students.
-Applicants can inquire about the availability of first-year scholarships by contacting the Assistant Dean for Administration Beth McDonald at email@example.com.
+Students may apply for scholarships starting in October after enrollment.

-The School awards tuition scholarship prizes for students who excel in the Rigorous Writing Exercise, a required two-year project that takes place during the second and third year of study.
+The School awards tuition scholarship prizes for students who excel in the Rigorous Writing Exercise, a required year-long project that takes place during the second and third year of study.

 Student Financial Aid